Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Two-arm testing

-Suppose we wish to calibrate the Bayesian test so that it achieves a target TIE rate $\alpha^*$ for any $\theta_C$.
+\paragraph{Calibration of the Bayes test to achieve a pre-specified TIE rate} Suppose we wish to calibrate the Bayesian test so that it achieves a target TIE rate $\alpha^*$ for any $\theta_C$.
 One can aim at matching the FD and the BD for given observed data.
-In particular, let $\kappa^{BD}$ be a probability threshold such that, the BD in (\ref{eq:rej}) is obtained when using the frequentist test in (\ref{eq:freq}) with $\kappa=\kappa^{BD}$.
-Essentially, we aim to calibrate the frequentist test so that it gives the same test decisions as the Bayes test, for given observed data.
+In particular, let $\kappa^{BD}$ be a probability threshold such that the BD in (\ref{eq:rej}) is obtained when using the frequentist test in (\ref{eq:freq}) with $\kappa=\kappa^{BD}$.
 To obtain $\kappa^{BD}$, note that (\ref{eq:rej}) is equivalent to

 which is the frequentist test in (\ref{eq:freq}) with updated $\kappa=\kappa^{BD}$, for fixed $\gamma$ (e.g., the usual 0.025).
 Note that, on the other hand, $\kappa^{BD}=\kappa^{BD}(\bar{y}_C)$, i.e., it is \emph{not} constant, and depends on the observed control arm mean $\bar{y}_C$.
 For notation convenience, we will make dependence on $\bar{y}_C$ explicit for test decision thresholds only when they are not part of a subscript.
+Note that the duality between prior information and frequentist test decisions thresholds was shown in \cite{penn2007} for one-arm studies.
 We can equivalently derive the data-dependent threshold $\gamma^{FD}(\bar{y}_C)$ providing the FD under the Bayes test.
-In particular, assume we now adopt a constant test decision threshold $\kappa$ - e.g., 0.025 - for the frequentist test in (\ref{eq:equiv}) which provides the FD.
+In particular, assume now a fixed $\kappa$ - e.g., 0.025 - for the frequentist test in (\ref{eq:equiv}) which provides the FD.
 By setting the right-hand side of (\ref{eq:equiv}) to $z_{1-\kappa}$, and inverting with respect to $\gamma$ we obtain

-which is now the critical value to be adopted in (\ref{eq:rej}) to obtain the test decision in (\ref{eq:freq}).
+which is the critical value to be adopted in (\ref{eq:rej}) to obtain the test decision in (\ref{eq:freq}).
 As typically $\kappa$ and $\gamma$ are chosen to be standard values such as 0.025 for both the Bayes and the frequentist test, different test decisions are obtained for the same data outcomes under the two approaches.
-Equations (\ref{eq:equiv}) and (\ref{eq:realThr}) show how the two tests can be made equivalent by adapting either the frequentist test decision threshold to obtain the BD or the Bayes test decision threshold to obtain the FD.
-A graphical representation of $\kappa^{BD}(\bar{y}_C)$ and $\gamma^{FD}(\bar{y}_C)$ is shown in Figure \ref{fig:decThr}, and a full derivation of (\ref{eq:equiv}) is provided in Supplementary Section \ref{sec:calibration}.
+A graphical representation of $\kappa^{BD}(\bar{y}_C)$ and $\gamma^{FD}(\bar{y}_C)$ is shown in Figure \ref{fig:decThr}, and a full derivation of (\ref{eq:equiv}) is provided in Web Appendix \ref{sec:calibration}.